For Pet Owners

 To Schedule Your Appointment For Your Initial Visit, Call The Central Toronto Veterinary Referral Clinic at 416-784-4444.

-Appointments may be booked between the hours of 9am and 5pm Monday through Friday and from 9am to 12pm on Saturdays for internal medicine only.
+Appointments may be booked between the hours of 9am and 5pm Monday through Friday.

 Prior to your initial visit